 - Write your own name, and each student's name, on separate sticky labels.
-Place them on a table in the middle of the classroom. - Stick the Repeat please / Spell please signs on the front wall of the classroom.
+Use upper case only and place them on a table in the middle of the classroom (to arouse curiosity). - Stick the REPEAT PLEASE sign to the front wall of the classroom.